I hear web pages

 Despite all the advances we’ve made in browser technology and bandwidth, the vast majority of web sites stand silently, with no aural character helping define the brands they represent.
 Some sites have been abused in this area, screaming and shrieking with a cacophony of irrelevant noise.
 Most are voiceless messengers, muzzled by their creators.
 Very few even attempt to use the incredible human sense of hearing.
 Fortunately, that’s starting to change.
 Good use of audio on the web is increasing exponentially and marketing professionals need to listen.

-How valuable is audio in communication?
+How valuable is audio in the way we relate to things?

 - “Frankly my dear, I don’t give a damn.”